darkman66/django-airbrake/README.md

 # Usage

-For Django settings file of you prroject you have to add below settings
+For Django settings file of your prroject you have to add below lines anywhere BEFORE middleware classes section

     AIRBRAKE = {
       'API_KEY': '[your airbrake token]',
-      'USE_SSL': True,
-      'TIMEOUT': 5,
       'ENVIRONMENT': "[envirotment name]",
       'DISABLE' : False,
       'PROJECT_ID' : "[you project ID]"